 Diversity within Lightning Rod Games is also a major focus for the small studio and A Fold Apart is no exception.
 Players have the option to choose the gender of both protagonists at the start of the game.

 Supporting the emotional narrative is an enchanting soundtrack by composer Riley Koenig of Power Up Audio (available now on Spotify and Bandcamp).
-There’s no surprise that the music is worth a listen, as Power Up Audio also handled Celeste’s soundtrack.
 Each character has their own instrumentation and feel as you control them, which cleverly weave together in scenes with both Alex and Sam.
+Power Up Audio is also known for their audio work on Celeste, though it should be noted they did not write the music itself for that particular title.

 The experience of being apart from someone you love is not unique to any one person.
 Even when physical distance comes between us, there is an incredible hope that emotional closeness can still enable us to reach another’s heart.
 After my short demo at PAX East, A Fold Apart easily folded its way into becoming one of my most anticipated Indie games of 2020.